lambda-orm/lambdaorm/doc/wiki/schema/Examples/SchemaExample-StageMultiplesSources.md

-# Stage related multiples datasources
+# Stage related multiples Sources

+- When the entities are in different databases, the data source for each entity must be specified in the stage configuration.
+- This is done through the "condition" property, which is an expression that is evaluated for each entity and if true, the specified data source is used.
+- Source conditions are evaluated in the order they are found in the stage, so if an entity meets the two-source condition, the data source from the first source that meets the condition will be used.

-## Stage related to multiple datasources sharing the mapping
+## Stage related to multiple Sources sharing the mapping

 This schema has two entities that are in different databases.